Nigerian Army: Military forces abroad

 In December 1983 the new régime of the Head of State of Nigeria, Major General Muhammadu Buhari, announced that Nigeria could no longer afford an activist anti-colonial role in Africa.
 Anglophone members of the Economic Community of West African States (ECOWAS) established ECOMOG, dominated by the Nigerian Army, in 1990 to intervene in the civil war in Liberia.
 Smaller army forces had previously carried out UN and ECOWAS deployments in the former Yugoslavia, Angola, Rwanda, Somalia, and Sierra Leone.

 The anti-colonial policy statement did not deter Nigeria under Generals Ibrahim Babangida in 1990 and Sani Abacha in 1997 from sending peacekeeping troops as part of ECOMOG under the auspices of ECOWAS into Liberia and later into Sierra Leone when civil wars broke out in those countries.
 President Olusegun Obasanjo in August 2003 committed Nigerian troops once again into Liberia, at the urging of the United States, to provide an interim presence until the UN's force UNMIL arrived.
 Charles Taylor was subsequently eased out of power by U.S. pressure and exiled to Nigeria.

 In October 2004, Nigerian troops were deployed into Darfur, Sudan to spearhead an African Union force to protect civilians there.

 In January 2013, Nigeria began to deploy troops to Mali as part of the African-led International Support Mission to Mali.

 Nigeria claimed to have contributed more than twenty thousand troops and police officers to various UN missions since 1960.
 The Nigeria Police Force and troops have served in places like UNIPOM (UN India-Pakistan Observer mission) 1965, UNIFIL in Lebanon 1978, the UN observer mission, UNIIMOG supervising the Iran-Iraq ceasefire in 1988, former Yugoslavia 1998, East Timor 1999, and in the Democratic Republic of the Congo (MONUC) 2004.

 Equipment

-Despite a disproportionate emphasis on the materiel and sophistication of the Nigerian Armed Forces, and despite possessing some formidable hardware, the Army has been hamstrung by technical deficiency and an exceptionally poor standard of maintenance.
-Its overabundance of foreign suppliers, including Austria, Brazil, France, Germany, Italy, Sweden, Switzerland, Romania, Turkey, Ukraine, the former Soviet Union, the United States and the United Kingdom, has also complicated logistics.
+Despite a disproportionate emphasis on the materiel and sophistication of the Nigerian Armed Forces, the Army has been hamstrung by technical deficiency and an exceptionally poor standard of maintenance.
+Its overabundance of foreign suppliers, including Austria, Brazil, France, Germany, Italy, Sweden, Switzerland, Romania, Turkey, Ukraine, the former Soviet Union, the United States and the United Kingdom, has also complicated logistics, sustainment and personnel training pipelines.

 Calculating the size and scope of replacement inventories alone is impossible given the menagerie of equipment in use.

-The Nigerian Army maintains at least eighty-two different weapon systems and 194 types of ammunition, of sixty-two different categories, from fourteen manufacturers.
+The Nigerian Army maintains at least eighty-two different weapon systems and 194 different types of ammunition (both small arms and large calibre), of sixty-two different categories, from fourteen manufacturers.

+This includes different makes of small arms, which serve the same general function but have mutually incompatible parts (e.g. Type 56, AKM, Pm md.
+90, AK-74); obsoleted weapons which are still within the logistics system despite being supplanted in frontline service (Sterling, FAL, D-30); and legacy platforms being operated long after their manufacturers have ceased maintenance support (Roland, Palmaria, FH-77).